 “I wrote software that included code that allowed me to technically predict winning numbers and I gave those numbers to other individuals who then won the lottery and shared those winnings with me”

 Wisconsin sentencing has been set for 21 September 2017.

 Eddie was sentenced to 25 years in prison, and both he and Tommy will be required to pay $3 Million back in restitution.

 Update January 2019: Iowa Class Action Lawsuit

 Wow, this just keeps running.
 A judge has now granted a class-action lawsuit which is claiming that people who bought 7.2 million+ tickets across 19 different states have been cheated as a result of the rigged lottery result.
 The lottery association argued that this is unmanageable as there is no way to identify those affected.
 Despite that the judge deemed a class action as the best way forward.
 The trial has been set for 11 March.

 Note: At this stage documents have not yet been filed to indicate how anyone affected can join the suit.

-So can you rig it?
+So can you rig the lottery?
 Sure.
-But could anyone actually get away with it too?
+But could anyone ever actually get away with it too?
 What do you think?